Qryptify/qryptify/qryptify_strategy/README.md

 Execution model

-- Signals on close; fills at next open with slippage.
+- Signals on close; fills at next open with slippage
-- Stops may gap; gap‑through exits at open, otherwise at stop (both with slippage).
+- Stops may gap; gap‑through exits at open, otherwise at stop (both with slippage)
-- ATR sizing; orders respect lot step, min notional, and tick size.
+- ATR sizing; orders respect lot step, min notional, and tick size
-- Fees: applied on both entry and exit notionals; shows total fees and average effective bps in the report.
+- Fees: applied on both entry and exit notionals; summary shows total fees and effective avg bps
-- Flips close at next open then re‑enter opposite (two fees).
+- Flips close at next open then re‑enter opposite (two fees)

 ## Optimizer